Amex hotel partners: What to know before you transfer your hard-earned Membership Rewards points

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Flexible points like AMEX Membership Rewards are one of the best tools in the miles and points hobby, because you can make your points work around your travel plans, instead of making your travel plans work around your points.
-You can transfer American Express Membership Rewards points from cards like The Platinum Card® from American Express and The Business Platinum® Card from American Express to 17 airlines and 3 hotel partners to book award flights or nights for nearly free.
+Flexible points like American Express Membership Rewards are some of the best tools in the miles-and-points hobby because you can make your points work around your travel plans, instead of your points dictating your travel plans.
+You can transfer American Express Membership Rewards points from cards like the American Express®️ Green Card and The Platinum Card® from American Express to more than 15 airlines and three hotel partners to book award flights or nights for nearly free.

-There are a total of 3 AMEX hotel partners you can transfer your American Express Membership Rewards points to:
+Amex has three hotel partners to which you can transfer your American Express Membership Rewards points:

-This may not sound like a lot, but each of these hotel chains represents many different brands (currently a total of 56 brands!).
-So there’s no shortage of options, whether you prefer luxury stays or more budget-friendly accommodations – nearly anywhere in the world you decide to travel.
+This may not sound like a lot but each of these hotel chains encompasses many different brands (currently a total of around 60 brands and nearly 20,000 properties).
+There’s no shortage of options anywhere in the world, whether you prefer luxury stays or more budget-friendly accommodations.

 1. Choice Hotels

 Often overlooked, Choice Hotels is actually one of the largest chains in the world.
 Even in the smallest towns, there is often a location nearby of one of Choice Hotels’ 12 brands.
 Here are examples of brands you might recognize:

 - Comfort Inn